Rowan-Bird/Icedog96/README.md

 This is also probably the first mention of Windows 96 on github in a repo

-To use it, download Icedog96.html and Icedog96.link, navigate to C:/user/desktop, then click tools, then upload, then select the .link file you download, then navigate back to C:/ then go to local, then click tools, then upload, then select the html file you download
+To use it, download files from the Windows 96 folder, navigate to C:/user/desktop, then click tools, then upload, then select the .link file you download, then navigate back to C:/ then go to local, then click tools, then upload, then select the html file you download

+For the Windows 93 Edition, Just download the file and drag it onto the windows 93 desktop